 |Your family will be entitled to between two and four times your annual salary.||Your joint policyholder (if you have one) or estate will receive the pre-agreed amount, which could cover your outstanding mortgage and provide an additional cash sum.
 Your will can be used to specify how your estate is divided.|

-Do I need death in service and life insurance?
+Do I need death in service or life insurance?

-It's not uncommon for people to think they don't need both but if your death in service payment wouldn't cover all outstanding debts, you’ll want to consider life insurance as extra cover.
+There's no right or wrong answer.
+It's not uncommon for people to think they don't need both but, if your death in service payout wouldn't cover all your outstanding debts, or your contract with an employer ends, you may want to consider life insurance too.

-A life insurance policy can help to make sure all debts are fully cleared on death.
+Life insurance can help make sure your debts are cleared, when you die.
 You can have peace of mind knowing your family is financially secure.

 If you have questions about life insurance, maybe have a read through our FAQs (link will open in a new window).

 If you'd like to get a life insurance quote from Direct Line, go to our website (link will open in a new window).